apmckinlay/natureapp/birds/blujay.md

 Blue Jay are forest birds, favoring **Oak** and **Beech** trees for their nuts.
 They also eat insects, fruit, and grain.
 They are often found at forest edges and in urban areas.

-The [Steller's Jay](/birds/steljay), found in western North America, has a black head and chest and no white markings.
+[Steller's Jay](/birds/steljay), found in western North America, have a black head and chest and no white markings.

 **Did you know?** Blue Jay help plant trees by storing surplus acorns in holes in the ground and then forgetting about them.